I am going to be as candid as I can ever be in this post, and from now onwards.

 So I hope I have told you what it takes to be really great at the piano.
-Of course, if you just want to be mediocre, keep telling yourself “it’s too hard”, “I don’t have time (for lessons and/practice)”, and “the teacher should tell me everything I need to know!”
+Of course, if you just want to do whatever, keep telling yourself “it’s too hard”, “I don’t have time (for lessons and/practice)”, and “the teacher should tell me everything I need to know!”

 Anything great in life requires hard work, resilience, time and patience, and A LOT OF THINKING.